Elyash/Lego3/docs/source/index.rst

-Welcome to Lego3's documentation!
+Welcome to Octavius's documentation!
 =================================

-Lego3 is a new distributed testing infrastructure used to test and monitor our products in the network.
+Octavius is a new distributed testing infrastructure used to test and monitor our products in the network.

 Lego 3 is a completely new project, written from scratch, but its requirements based on insights